cabinetofcuriosity/homebase/README.md

 - critical analysis of code
 - write documentation

-## Questions that need to be answered when exploring these databases this semester
+### Questions that need to be answered when exploring these databases this semester

-- What features you find most useful.
+- What features you find most useful?
 - What kind of questions can we ask when using this database?
 - What tools are available top use this database?
 - What skills are required to use this database?
 Are there different options depending on skill level?